Jonelle Bradshaw de Hernandez, M.S., Ph.D.

 Selected Publications

-“Utilizing Artificial Intelligence and Machine Learning to Determine a Prediction Analytics Process for Determining Foundation Giving Gift Capacity” This paper has been accepted to be published in the Journal of Advancement Analytics Fall/Winter 2024.
-Proper citation will be provided once published.
+“Utilizing Artificial Intelligence and Machine Learning to Determine a Prediction Analytics Process for Determining Foundation Giving Gift Capacity” Journal of Advancement Analytics Fall/Winter 2024.

 Current Projects

-• Serving on various computation and technology communities
+• Serves on various computation and technology communities

 • Presenting research and findings to multiple stakeholders